How safe is it to drink alcohol socially after you complete hepatitis C treatment with direct-acting agents (DAAs) and are considered cured?

 - Infection relapse.
 It's possible, but rare, for hepatitis C infection to reappear after apparently successful treatment.
 Relapses usually occur in the first few months after blood testing to confirm that the virus is no longer detectable.
 Sometimes, however, a relapse becomes evident much later.
 Although the exact cause of relapse is unknown, the remote possibility that the infection may return is further reason not to drink.

 - Liver cancer risk.
 Hepatitis C-related liver damage increases your risk of liver cancer.
-Fortunately, eradication of the hepatitis C virus via DAA treatment lowers this risk considerably, according to a large study from the Department of Veterans Affairs.
+Fortunately, eradication of the hepatitis C virus via DAA treatment lowers this risk.
 It does not, however, reduce the risk to that of someone without a history of hepatitis C. Alcohol use is one of the factors linked to development of liver cancer after hepatitis C cure.

 Stacey A. Rizza, M.D.